alchemy-fr/Phraseanet/README.md

 # Docker build

+WARNING : still in a work-in-progress status and can be used only for test purposes.

 The docker distribution come with 2 differents containers :
 * an nginx that act as the front http server.
 * the php-fpm who serves the php files through nginx.